The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

 \subsection{Combination of criteria}

-We now turn back to the temperature and control parameter dependences of conductivity and resistivity, on which the MIT definition is based.
-The discussion in Subsects.\ II.B to II.F provided us with two sufficient, but not necessary, generally applicable conditions for identifying metallic and insulating samples, respectively, which both seem to be almost unbiased with respect to the character of the MIT: On the one hand, samples with ${\mbox d} \rho / {\mbox d} T > 0$, and thus $w < 0$, at the lowest experimentally accessible temperature, $T_{\rm lea}$, are very likely metallic.
-On the other hand, samples with simultaneously $w > 0$ and ${\mbox d} w / {\mbox d} T < 0$ at $T_{\rm lea}$ are with high probability insulating.
-Only for samples that do not fall into one of these two categories, additional measurements at temperatures below $T_{\rm lea}$ are necessary for a reliable decision.
+Let us turn back to the temperature and control parameter dependences of the conductivity or resistivity on which the MIT definition is based.
+The discussion in Subsections 2.2 to 2.6 provided us with the following two apparently generally applicable, sufficient but not necessary classification conditions: On the one hand, all samples with ${\mbox d} \rho / {\mbox d} T > 0$, and thus $w < 0$, at the lowest experimentally accessible temperature, $T_{\rm lea}$, are very likely metallic.
+On the other hand, all samples with simultaneously $w > 0$ and ${\mbox d} w / {\mbox d} T < 0$ at $T_{\rm lea}$ are with high likelihood insulating.
+Only for the very few samples that do not fall into one of these two categories, additional measurements at temperatures below $T_{\rm lea}$ are necessary for a reliable decision.

-This cautious classification is denoted as the ${\mbox d} \ln \sigma / {\mbox d} \ln T$ approach in the following.
-It has the invaluable advantage to be almost unbiased.
+This cautious classification is denoted as ${\mbox d} \ln \sigma / {\mbox d} \ln T$ approach in the following.
+It has the invaluable advantage to be almost unbiased with respect to the character of the MIT.
 The price one pays is that it can only bracket the location of the MIT.
 However, the corresponding control parameter gap is far narrower than the uncertainty interval in an analysis by means of stretched Arrhenius law fits.
-This is due to the conditions $w > 0$ and ${\mbox d} w / {\mbox d} T < 0$ at $T_{\rm lea}$ being fulfilled by a great fraction of those insulating samples for which only nonexponential $\sigma(T)$ can be observed above $T_{\rm lea}$, see Subsect.\ II.F.
+The reason is that, simultaneously, the conditions $w > 0$ and ${\mbox d} w / {\mbox d} T < 0$ are fulfilled also by a great fraction of those insulating samples for which only nonexponential $\sigma(T)$ can be observed above $T_{\rm lea}$, see Subsection 2.6.